-- Evacuation routes to leave the area.
+- Evacuation routes for leaving the area.

-It is also important to make sure that everyone is aware of the plan.
+It is also important to make sure that everyone in your household is aware of the plan.
 In larger households, it may even be a good idea to type up and post the plan on the back of the front door or in another obvious location.
 A household meeting to go over the plan can also be a good way to make sure everyone is on the same page.

-What disasters are covered by homeowner’s insurance?
+What disasters are covered in my homeowner’s insurance?

 - Systems within the house, such as burst pipes.

 - Vandalism or theft.

 - Natural events, such as wind or hail.

 Depending on where you are located, most home insurance policies do not cover flood or earthquake damage.
 Supplemental coverage, however, is usually available for people who live in flood- or earthquake-prone areas.

 Completing a Home Inventory Worksheet can help you identify everything in the home that needs coverage.
 Doing so can help maximize the benefit of your homeowner’s or renter’s insurance policy should you need it.